UX is the “buzzword in good currency” …. this week

 The context for this moment is … everything that has gone before.
 And UX is all about context.
 So, let’s take a moment to look back and consider how we got here…

-A Brief History of UX
+A Brief History of Usability

 The conscious study of efficiency has been a science of sorts for about a century now, fueled largely by industrial mechanization and mass production.
 Initially identified as human factors and ergonomics, the focus was on designing equipment and machines for easy use by (the physical limitations of ) humans.